pexels andrea piacquadio 3768894

 Additionally, Paypalโ€™s user-friendly interface has made it a go-to service for freelancers and clients alike.
 It allows both parties to transfer money without sharing financial information like credit cards or bank account numbersโ€ฆand who doesnโ€™t love a Pal that respects your privacy?

-PayPal accounts also offer a payment portal, PaypalHere, that can be integrated into your website (and/or POS system), making it even easier for clients to pay you.
+PayPal accounts also offer a payment portal, PaypalHere, that can be integrated into your website (and/or POS), making it even easier for clients to pay you.

 However, while PayPal remains one of the leading payment methods globally, fees are one downside.